Prashanth: Breakthrough and success (1998–1999)

-Prashanth appeared in dual roles in the 1998 film, Jeans under the direction of S. Shankar.
+In 1998, Prashanth appeared in dual roles in S. Shankar's film, Jeans.
 It was quite the commercial enterprise.
-It featured Aishwarya Rai as the lead actress.
-The role of the male lead was declined by Abbas and Ajith Kumar, before it ended with the chocolate boy.
+It featured Miss World 1994 winner Aishwarya Rai as the lead actress.
 The film was a modern-day Twelfth Night adaptation.
 The film has been nominated several awards in the country.
 The film opened to Indian audiences on 24 April 1998 and was the most expensive film to be made in Indian cinema at that time.
-Jeans has been shot all over the world.
-One particular song Poovukkul, says Shankar, has been filmed at the "seven wonders of the world", with Rai being referred to as "the eighth wonder of the world", with her beauty being no less than those wonders.
+One particular song Poovukkul, says Shankar, has been filmed at the "seven wonders of the world", with Rai being referred to as "the eighth wonder", with her beauty being no less than those wonders.
 It was later dubbed into Hindi and Telugu languages.
 He acted in two other romantic films that year, namely Kannedhirey Thondrinal and Kaadhal Kavithai.
 In 1999, he acted in romantic family dramas movies, Poomagal Oorvalam, Jodi, Hello and Aasaiyil Oru Kaditham.

 At the peak of his career in the late 1990s, Prashanth appeared in stage events across the world for the Tamil diaspora titled "Prashanth Star Nite".
-Featuring him alongside actresses and comedians, the show was held in Singapore and then at Wembley Arena in London.
+Featuring him alongside actresses and comedians, the show was held in Malaysia, Singapore and then at Wembley Arena in London.